claus-codes/tutorials/README.md

-# JavaScript tutorial: from beginner to programmer
+# JavaScript: from beginner to programmer
 > This document is very much a work in progress and subject to change often based on feedback.
 >
 > If you find yourself struggling to understand the lessons or the assignments, please contact me so I can make improvements.